wai12/bravo-kernel.github.io/source/_posts/2015-10-11-setting-up-hexo-on-windows.md

 5. You're good to go, next steps would be:
     - customizing `_config.yml` to your likings
     - creating your first post by running ``hexo new``

-## Re-installing hexo

-If you are re-installing an existing blog:

-- do not create a new directory but checkout your blog repo
-- git checkout the `source` branch
-- follow the exact same steps but make sure to NOT run the ``hexo init`` command

 ## Deploying